deino0069/baisc_app/README.md

-# baisc_app
+# Created a basic app using flutter and dart.
-This app is created using flutter and dart.
+# This app is based on Dice Rolling.